MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

 ---
-title: Create a Power Automate desktop flow
+title: Create desktop flows
-description: Use the Power Automate designer to create a desktop flow.
+description: See how you can create Power Automate desktop flows.
 author: georgiostrantzas

 ms.subservice: desktop-flow